-Taking Highway 228 and riding a mile to the west of Crawfordsville or about 6 miles to the east of Brownsville, you will find the McKercher County Park.
-The park is good for picnics in green scenery under the calming shade of a white fir and Douglas tree canopies.
-However, what the park is most esteemed for are swimming holes that punctuate the Calapooia River, and which hosts one of the most acclaimed swimming holes near Eugene.
+McKercher County Park is located a mile west of Crawfordsville and about 6 mileseast of Brownsville.
+The park is a great spot for picnics in a green scenery under the calming shade of a white fir and Douglas tree canopies.
+Besides, the park is greatly esteemed for swimming holes that punctuate the Calapooia River.
 Tourists and local residents concur that the McKercher Park is primarily the land of picnics and swimming.

-The McKercher Park scenery is picturesque with numbers of channels and little pools in the rocky terrain.
-The park features a small waterfall and a sandy gravel beach along the big wading and swimming area, located downstream.
+McKercher County Park scenery is picturesque with numbers of channels and little plunge pools in the rocky terrain.
+The park features small waterfalls and a sand and gravel beach along the big wading and swimming area, located downstream of river.

 Day-use fees: None

 - 6 miles east of Brownsville

 - 35 miles south of downtown Portland

 - 51 miles northeast of Eugene.

 - Take exit 216 for Highway 228 East